effekt-lang/effekt/examples/casestudies/prettyprinter.md

 space as best as possible, we first try to  pretty print horizontally and fall back to vertical mode, if not enough space is available.

-The layout configuration is modeled by the following data types:
+The layout configuration is modeled by the following data types and effects:
 ```
 type Direction { Vertical(); Horizontal() }

-// TODO maybe split into two effects Flow and Indentation?
-record LayoutConfig(indent: Int, defaultIndent: Int, dir: Direction)
+effect Indent(): Int
+effect DefaultIndent(): Int
+effect Flow(): Direction
 ```

-Since the layout depends on the current context, we allow obtaining the current layout configuration with an affect operation `Layout`:
+Computing the layout of a document to be pretty printed uses the above three effects:
 ```
-effect Layout(): LayoutConfig
+effect Layout = { Indent, DefaultIndent, Flow }
 ```

 ## Output: A Stream of Layout Elements
-Before we look at examples on how to use the `Layout` effect, we introduce yet another effect to emit documents:
+Before we look at examples on how to use the `Layout` effect, we introduce yet another effect to emit the layouted documents:
 ```
 effect Emit {
   def text(content: String): Unit